 A trading halt might be called during the day to allow a company to make an announcement.
 If the announcement is pre-market, it might result in a trading delay rather than a halt.
 A trading halt or delay allows investors time to assess the news’ impact.

-The NYSE also imposes trading halts based on the severity of price moves, applying to both upside and downside swings in short amounts of time.
+The NYSE also imposes trading halts based on the severity of price moves or stock volatility, applying to both upside and downside swings in short amounts of time.
 Whereas news-induced trading halts are usually one hour in duration, stocks can get halted for five to 10 minutes for increasing or decreasing rapidly in price over a short period, typically exceeding 10% in a five minute period.

-There are also three tiers of market-wide circuit breakers that pause trading across all US markets when the benchmark indices (https://www.sofi.com/learn/content/what-is-the-sp-500/, Dow Jones 30, https://www.sofi.com/learn/content/nasdaq-listing-requirements/), exceed pre-set percentages in terms of price from the prior day’s closing price:
+There are also three tiers of market-wide circuit breakers that pause trading across all U.S. markets when the benchmark indices the S&P 500, the Dow Jones 30, and the Nasdaq exceed pre-set percentages in terms of price from the prior day’s closing price:

 Non-regulatory halts or delays occur on exchanges such as the NYSE when a security has a disproportionate imbalance in the pending buy and sell orders.
 When this occurs, trading is halted, market participants are alerted to the situation, and exchange specialists communicate to investors a reasonable price range where the security may begin trading again on the exchange.
 However, a non-regulatory trading halt or delay on exchange does not mean other markets must follow suit with this particular security.